 Papers are either coated or uncoated.
 Uncoated paper is non-reflective like printer paper.
 Coated papers have dull/matte or gloss finishes.
 Dull/matte stocks are smoother and more refined than uncoated, but not shiny like gloss papers.
 The coated papers produce sharper and more vibrant printing.

 If your print job is pretty standard and has no special effects or options, our standard house paper stocks

 We use high quality papers and simply don't carry low quality paper stocks so you don't have to worry about getting burned with cheap paper.

 However, if you want to stand out, just use something different, have special requirements or will be mailing your piece, please read on and learn the fundamentals of choosing the right paper stock, and let us work with you find the best paper for your project.

 Don't just think about how you want the piece to look, also think about what you're going to use the final piece for, who's going to be handling it, if it will be mailed (because the weight of the paper can affect your postage costs), and if the paper will be exposed to water, chemicals or extreme temperatures.

 Paper isn't just made from wood.
 There are papers made from cloth, synthetic fibers and even plastics.
 These papers serve specialized purposes.

 If you're worried about your impact on the environment, there are speciality green papers that are made from more environmentally friendly materials, are sourced from sustainable forests, and biodegrade faster.
-Though most of our standard papers are sustainably sourced and FSC certified, other options are available.
+Though most of our standard papers are sustainably sourced, other options are available.